Slab Leak Repair: Signs, Costs & What Homeowners Need to Know

 Professional leak detection services use specialized tools to pinpoint leaks without tearing up your floor unnecessarily.
 Common methods include:

-• Electronic acoustic detection — Ground microphones and electronic sensors listen for the sound of escaping water through the slab
+• Electronic acoustic detection.
+Ground microphones and electronic amplifiers listen for the high-frequency hissing or whooshing of pressurized slab leaks through concrete.
+This is the first-line method for most water-supply slab leaks.

-• Pressure testing — Isolates sections of pipe to confirm leak location
+• Pressure testing.
+Isolates sections of pipe to confirm leak location and identifies whether the leak is on the hot or cold side.

-• Plumbing camera inspection — A waterproof camera travels through the pipe to visually confirm damage
+• Plumbing camera inspection.
+A waterproof camera travels through the pipe to visually confirm damage, especially useful for drain and sewer slab leaks.

 Slab Leak Repair Methods